Set Cardinality Calculator

 Required options

-The element separator symbol that goes between elements.
+The element separator symbol

 Open set symbol.